Hertingfordbury

 Hertingfordbury is a small village in Hertfordshire, England, close to the county town of Hertford.
-It was mentioned in the Domesday Book.
+It was mentioned in the Domesday Book of 1086.
 Hertingfordbury is also the name of a neighbouring civil parish, which does not contain the village.
-Hertingfordbury Village is located within the Castle ward of local government Hertford Town Council.
+Hertingfordbury village is within the Castle ward of Hertford Town Council.
 The population of the civil parish as of the 2021 census was 689.

 Location

 Hertingfordbury lies one mile west of Hertford on the A414 road.
 Ribbon development along that road has yet to reach the village, which retains a rural character.
 The village straddles the River Mimram, on which was built a water mill in the 18th century, and lies just north of the River Lea.
 The northern boundary of the village is Panshanger Park, with its Great Oak, considered by some to be the oldest oak in England.
 It is situated within the Castle ward of Hertford Town Council, the London metropolitan green belt and is a named conservation area of East Herts District Council.

 Although Hertingfordbury civil parish does not include the village, it does contain five smaller villages known as the "five greens".
 They are Birch Green, Cole Green, East End Green, Letty Green and Staines Green.
 Letty Green, to the west, has a grade II listed deconsecrated St John's Church.
 Between the villages are the hamlets of Cumberland Green, Labby Green and Pipers End.
 On 1 April 1924 St Andrew Rural parish was merged with Hertingfordbury, on 1 April 1935 the village of Hertingfordbury was transferred to Hertford.